Auditions

 Audition Information

 Each student should prepare a piece or pieces that demonstrates their proficiency on the instrument.
-Percussionists should include snare, timpani, and mallet selections if instruments are available to them.
-Click here for detailed instructions for submitting audition videos.
+Percussionists should include snare, timpani, and mallet selections.

-There is a non-refundable $25 audition fee to secure an audition appointment.
+There is a non-refundable $30 registration fee to secure an audition appointment.
+No additional fee for a Jazz audition.

 All current musicians are required to re-audition each year.
 Members are selected and seated by ability rather than age or grade.

-Audition Dress Code: Business Casual: NO jeans, shorts sneakers or flip-flops.
-Dress for success and respect.
+Audition Dress Code: Business Casual: Avoid jeans, shorts, sneakers, or flip-flops.
+Dress for success and respect!

 Audition Recommendations